 Elmira Heights is a very small village located in the state of New York.
 With a population of 3,764 people and two associated neighborhoods, Elmira Heights is the 392nd largest community in New York.
 Elmira Heights has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Being a small village, Elmira Heights does not have a public transit system used by locals to get to and from work.
+Elmira Heights is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Elmira Heights is nearly on par with the US average for all cities of 21.84%: 18.57% of adults 25 and older in Elmira Heights have a bachelor's degree or advanced degree.
+The percentage of adults in Elmira Heights who are college-educated is close to the national average for all communities of 21.84%: 18.57% of the adults in Elmira Heights have a bachelor's degree or advanced degree.

 The per capita income in Elmira Heights in 2022 was $37,500, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $150,000 for a family of four.
 However, Elmira Heights contains both very wealthy and poor people as well.